Predator Free 2050 Limited is currently looking to activate seven large landscape projects from our initial expressions of interest process.

 - Sustainability of gains – the proposal should address the need to secure predator free status for the proposed project area including the basis on which investors can have confidence that future landowners of properties within the project area can be required to maintain the predator free status of that land.

-- Exit Strategy – the proposal should address how the project goals and predator free status can be sustained post PF2050 investment.
+- Exit Strategy – the proposal should address how the project goals and predator free status can be sustained post PF2050 Limited investment.

 The EoI should ensure sufficient information is supplied to: